• Skip to primary navigation

 When purchasing cassava you want to make sure it is firm, inspect it with your fingers for any soft spots.
 Soft spots are a good indication that the cassava is rotten, don't buy it.

-If possible, break off the end of the vegetable, as this will give you an even better idea of it's overall health.
+If possible, break off the end of the vegetable, as this will give you an even better idea of its overall health.

 Why is my cassava pone still soft?